Is Simulations Plus Stock a Good Investment?

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Simulations Plus insiders, such as employees or executives, is commonly permitted as long as it does not rely on Simulations Plus' material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases Simulations Plus insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Woltosz Walter S over two weeks ago
+Woltosz Walter S over a month ago

 Disposition of 12224 shares by Woltosz Walter S of Simulations Plus at 18.58 subject to Rule 16b-3